-Born in Oxford in 1981, Thomasin is a freelance dance artist based in London.
+Born in Oxford in 1981, Thomasin is a freelance dance artist based in London, UK.

-Completing his training at Swindon Dance and Rambert School, Thomasin joined Rambert Dance Company in 2003 where he created roles and performed works by many acclaimed choreographers, touring nationally and internationally with the company until 2011.
+After completing his training at Swindon Dance and Rambert School, Thomasin joined Rambert in 2003 where he created roles and performed works by internationally acclaimed choreographers, touring nationally and internationally with the company until 2011.

-Thomasin has collaborated on projects with a diverse range of artists and companies across dance, theatre, film and poetry including Joe Wright, National Theatre, Young Vic, Candoco Dance Company, Sidi Larbi Cherkaoui, Alice Oswald, Royal Ballet, Merce Cunningham Trust, Akram Khan, and Mad Dogs Dance Theatre.
+He performed extensively with Russell Maliphant Dance Company (2012 - 2016) and Company Chameleon (2012 - 2020) and has collaborated on projects with a diverse range of artists and companies across dance, opera, theatre and film including Akram Khan, National Theatre, Young Vic, Candoco Dance Company, Sidi Larbi Cherkaoui, Joe Wright, National Theatre, Alice Oswald, Royal Ballet, Royal Opera House, Merce Cunningham Trust, Mad Dogs Dance Theatre.
 His choreographic work, in collaboration with dance artist Estela Merlos, has been commissioned by Wilton’s Music Hall, DanceWest, Swindon Dance, and Pavilion Dance South West.
-He has facilitated dance and movement classes in schools, professional dance companies and community settings.

 Thomasin explores meditative practices, dance improvisation and martial arts in outdoor spaces.
-He is curious about the emergence of potential in participation with the elements of nature.
+He is curious about movement in participation with Nature and is currently a student of Classical Five Element Acupuncture.

-"In 2017, during a period of retreat, I began spending lots of time in stillness and movement with a view to dismantling habits and frameworks which no longer seemed relevant.
-This practice took root in nature, through a new found love for dance improvisation, meditative practices and internal martial arts.
+"In 2017, during a period of retreat, I began spending lots of time in stillness and movement with a view to dismantling habits and mindsets which no longer seemed relevant.
+This practice took root in nature through a new found love for dance improvisation, meditation and internal martial arts.
 It was a means of finding more freedom, enjoyment and maturity.
 I found that the less I imposed, the more natural my responses felt.

-My interest in movement improvisation and wellbeing stems from challenging my own notions around control and anxiety.
-It seems that part of the essence of a disciplined practice is not to hold on too tightly and to allow simplicity and love to create space for our motivating forces.
+My interest in movement improvisation and wellbeing stems from my own experiences around control and anxiety.
+I feel that part of the essence of a disciplined practice is not to hold on too tightly and to find depth through simplicity.

-From six years old, I trained in Judo and Karate.
-However, realising the extent of training dance demanded I had to leave martial arts behind.
-I had always wanted to return to these disciplines but from a different perspective and eventually found the Afro-Brazilian martial art of Capoeira.
-Beautiful, cunning and addictive, the game implanted itself into my DNA as a mover.
+My training in martial arts started at primary school with judo and Karate which continued until making the choice to train as a dancer.
+I had always wanted to return to these disciplines but from a different perspective and eventually discovered the Afro-Brazilian martial art of Capoeira.
+Beautiful, cunning and addictive, Capoeira implanted itself into my DNA as a mover.

-I continued a longing for Eastern martial arts and later began studies in Qigong and Chinese internal martial arts.
-I wanted to find ways of inhabiting a more genuine way of moving and being creative.
-These practices have been restorative; teaching me to release unnecessary effort, render acutely structures in the body, and experience richer clarity of presence.
+I continued to be curious about Eastern arts and later began studies in Qigong and Chinese internal martial arts.
+I became fascinated with how movement was informed by the concepts and philosophy of these practices.
+It has felt restorative; teaching me to release unnecessary effort, render subtler structures in the body, and gain a richer clarity of presence.

 Night of 100 Solos: A Centennial Event - for Merce Cunningham at Barbican Theatre (2019) and Oriente Occidente Festival (2020)